 “Just call.
 Just fucking call an ambulance, now!
 She’s not joking around!”

 “It’s freezing,” Maggie managed through chattering teeth.
 She was laying under a thin blanket in a bright room on a body-length pad that seemed to warm slowly.

 “Fetch her some warm socks,” said a woman in a white lab coat to an orderly, without moving her gaze from Maggie’s face.

 “Our records say Margaret, but that is good enough for a first try,” she smiled.
 “Please don’t try to sit up yet, the process will take a few more minutes.
 You’re being resuscitated from cryosleep.”

-“I’m required by law to tell the absolute truth, so please trust me when I explain things.
-You were put into cryosleep shortly after the time of your death.
-We imagine, in the hopes that you might wake up at a time in the future when we could revive the damage done to your brain by your mortal injury.
-The downside is that the freezing technology wasn’t so developed back then.
-You’re only going to be able to sustain yourself for the next five or six minutes,” she said.
+“I’m required by law to tell the absolute truth, so be assured you can trust me when I explain things.
+You were put into cryosleep shortly after the time of your biological death.
+We imagine by people who had your best interest in mind, in the hopes that you might wake up at a time in the future when others could revive the damage done to your brain.
+The downside is that the freezing technology back then wasn’t so developed.
+Consequently, you’re only going to be able to sustain yourself for the next five or six minutes,” she said.